L3MON4D3/LuaSnip/DOC.md

 	})
 })
 ```
-(roughly equivalent to the given textmate-snippet).
+(roughly equivalent to the given TextMate-snippet).

 ## Adding Snippets
-The snippets for a given filetype have to be added to luasnip via
+The snippets for a given filetype have to be added to LuaSnip via
 `ls.add_snippets(filetype, snippets)`.
 Snippets that should be accessible
 globally (in all filetypes) have to be added to the special filetype `all`.
 ```lua